bocadilloproject/bocadillo/docs/discussions/security.md

 In order to prevent this type of attack, every Bocadillo applications has a whitelist of hosts which the `Host` header is validated against.
 An invalid `Host` will result in Bocadillo sending a `400 Bad Request` response.

 By default, this whitelist is empty.
-You must configure it through the `allowed_hosts` parameter to `App` — see [allowed hosts].
+You must configure it through the `allowed_hosts` parameter to `App` — see [allowed hosts](/guide/builtin-middleware.md#allowed-hosts).

-[deployment]: ./deployment.md
-[templates]: ../guides/agnostic/templates.md
-[hsts]: ../guides/http/middleware.md#hsts
-[allowed hosts]: ../guides/architecture/app.md#allowed-hosts